IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 the outside, and is "hidden" behind Apache.
 With the latter running on the default https port, accepting and proxying the incoming connections to the former.
-This is described in the :doc:`shibboleth` section of the Installation Guide (please note that, at the moment, this functionality is offered as "experimental").
+This is described in the :doc:`shibboleth` section of the Installation Guide.
 With this proxying setup in place, the TwoRavens and rApache configuration actually becomes simpler.
 As both the Dataverse and TwoRavens will be served on the same port - 443 (the default port for https).
 So when running the